Claire Morgan

-Claire Morgan (born 1980 in Belfast, Northern Ireland) is an Irish artist.
-She lives and works in the North East of England.
+Claire Morgan (born 17 August 1980 in Belfast, Northern Ireland) is an Irish artist.
+She lives and works in North East England.

 Biography

 Morgan was born in Belfast, Northern Ireland.
 She studied at Northumbria University in Newcastle upon Tyne, graduating with a BA Hons in Fine Art Sculpture in 2003.

 Her work is inspired by the cycles of nature and the problematic relationships between humans and nature, as well as personal experiences and memories of trauma.

 Morgan started out working with temporary materials such as rotting fruit and other organic materials.
 She is known for suspended installations that often include taxidermy, and also for intricate works on paper.